sailfish-spotify/hutspot/docs/librespot.md

 The package also installs a systemd service file but the ```librespot``` service is not started automatically.
 To launch it use ```systemctl --user start librespot``` (as user nemo).
 You can edit ```/etc/default/librespot``` to suit your needs.
 Unfortunately I do not know how to get Librespot service started at boot.
 See [Issue #11](https://github.com/sailfish-spotify/hutspot/issues/37)

-Cargo, the rust builder, cannot download packages on demand on OBS so I needed to create a vendor archive.
-Unfortunately I could not create one that contained all required package versions so I manually edited the Cargo.toml and Cargo.lock files to 'fix' some dependencies.
+Cargo, the rust builder, cannot download packages on demand on OBS so we need to create a vendor archive.
+Unfortunately we could not create one that contained all required package versions so the Cargo.toml and Cargo.lock files have been manually edited to 'fix' some dependencies.

-Since the kernel on my phone (Oneplus One) is old (3.4.67) I needed to patch librespot see [Librespot for kernel < 3.9](https://github.com/librespot-org/librespot/wiki/Compile-librespot-for-kernel-prior-3.9).
+Since the kernel on the Oneplus One is old (3.4.67) we needed to patch librespot see [Librespot for kernel < 3.9](https://github.com/librespot-org/librespot/wiki/Compile-librespot-for-kernel-prior-3.9).

 Due to the version of Rust available on OBS the latest version of Librespot cannot be build anymore.
 We forked it to revert a commit related to protobuf see the [repository](https://github.com/sailfish-spotify/librespot).
 The revert is done in the ```sailfish-hutspot``` branch